-Today there some institutions that offer Executive PA professional courses in diploma levels, but it takes more than just academic qualifications to deliver an Executive PA position in any organisation efficiently.
-Here are some tips on what makes a successful personal assistant which apply to different lines of business.
+Today there are some institutions that offer Executive PA professional courses in diploma levels, but it takes more than just academic qualifications to deliver an Executive PA position in any organisation efficiently.
+Here are some tips on what makes a successful personal assistant which applies to different lines of business.

 Understand the primary business strategy

 The role of the executive is to form and implement business strategies in the organisation.
 Being a support to the executive, you will need to understand the goal of the organisation, so that you can analyse things from a broader perspective.
 Knowing what your boss is aiming to achieve, you will be able to speak his mind and get ideas on how to achieve the objectives.
 From the overall goals, you can set your own goals based on the role of your boss in the organisation.

 Learn to accept and own your mistakes

 The old saying: “we learn from our mistakes” is true, and as an Executive PA you expect to have learning curves from time to time.
 The best practice is to avoid mistakes as much as possible but whenever an error occurs you need to act professional and own it.
 Making excuses for a certain mistake is a wrong move, and most bosses will never welcome this.
 The recommended manner of dealing with a mistake is to accept, apologise and give a reasonable action you will take.